anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   Note: The integrity protection of CSRs includes the public key because it is part of the data signed by the corresponding private key.
-  Yet this signature does not provide data origin authentication, i.e., proof of identity of the requester because the key pair involved is fresh.
+  Yet this signature does not provide data origin authentication, i.e., proof of identity of the requester because the key pair involved is new and therefore does not yet have a confirmed identity associated with it.
   <!-- already covered by the next paragraph:
   This extra property can be
   achieved by an additional binding to the IDevID of the pledge.